zingale/phy504/_sources/roots.rst.txt

 There are a few things to note here:

-* The initial guess needs to be good -- if it is not, then the higher order terms, which start with :math:`\delta x^2` are not small, and we should not have neglected them.
+* The initial guess needs to be good---if it is not, then the higher order terms, which start with :math:`\delta x^2` are not small, and we should not have neglected them.